NightSling/Badlion-3.0.0/README.md

 # About

-Badlion 3.0.0 Using Gradle instead of the shit mcp uwu
+Badlion 3.0.0 Using Gradle instead of the mcp

 ## Commands
 * Run with random username ```gradle startGame```